+Oral disease is the most common ailment found in pets.
+Bacteria from the teeth and gums can damage the heart, lungs, kidneys, and liver.
 Many of the “old age” problems we deal with in companion animals can be traced back to poor oral health.
-If your pet has tartar build-up, redness where tooth meets gum line, or breath that is no longer “Minty Fresh” please call us at 577-3100 to schedule an evaluation.
-Our top quality dental services can add years of health and comfort to your pets’ life.
+If your pet has tartar build-up, redness where tooth meets gumline, or breath that is no longer “Minty Fresh” please call us at 577-3100 to schedule an evaluation!
+Our top quality dental services can add years of health and comfort to your pet’s life.

-Step 1: Extraction forceps are used to remove the gross calculus (tartar) from the crown (visible portion of the tooth).
+Step 2: Extraction forceps are used to remove the gross calculus (tartar) from the crown (visible portion of the tooth).

-Step 2: Prohylaxis- An ultrasonic dental scaler is used, similar to what is used for human dental cleanings.
+Step 3: Prohylaxis- An ultrasonic dental scaler is used, similar to what is used for human dental cleanings.
 The “beaver tail” tip is used for general cleaning.
 It is a wide tipped scaler used to remove tartar and plaque from the crown of the tooth.

-Step 4: An “ultra fine detail” ultrasonic tip is used.
+Step 5: An “ultra fine detail” ultrasonic tip is used.
 This tip uses a slower ultrasonic speed and is safe for use under the gumline.
 This removes any residual debris and loose particles from under the gum line.
 The vibration on the ultrasonic helps to stimulate the gums, which allows the gums to begin the repair of minor gingivitis.

-Step5: A “Moorse” scaler (non mechanical) is used to remove debris stuck in the grooves of the pets teeth.
+Step 6: A “Moorse” scaler (non mechanical) is used to remove debris stuck in the grooves of the pets teeth.

-Step 7: Dental radiographs allow us to look at the root structure, bone structure and placement of the teeth under the gumline.
+Step 8: Dental radiographs allow us to look at the root structure, bone structure and placement of the teeth under the gumline.
 Further treatment may be needed for the pet, which may not have been detected without radiographs.

-Step 9: Lavage.
+Step 10: Lavage.
 Scaling and polishing will cause a lot of debris to become trapped in the pockets of the oral cavity.
 The mouth is gently flushed to rid the area of excess polish, and debris.